 A common mistake many FPL managers make is letting their heart rule their head, something Jamal benefitted from – given his relative distance from the tribal nature of football fans in England.
 "I have no bias towards players.
 The guy who won FPL two season ago is an Everton fan, and never picked Liverpool players.
 So he didn't do well last season without Salah!
 I just choose the best players who are playing.
 But I am still not detached from emotions when it comes to Fantasy and Palace."

 Indeed, Jamal regularly picked Palace players during the campaign.
-"Milivojevic was beautifully priced at £5m last season (scoring 144 points), but he may be nearer £7m this season" (Jamal was right, Luka is priced at £6.5m in the new game!).
+"Milivojevic was beautifully priced at £5m last season (scoring 144 points), but he is £6.5 this season.
 Those looking for inspiration, Jamal is full of praise for two Palace stars.
 "I believe Sakho is the best defender in the league – Palace do not concede when he's fit."
 He continued: "The best defenders are wing backs that overlap a lot, like Van Aanholt.
 He's one of the best.
 If he played the whole season for Palace, he would have ended with 7 or 8 goals easily.
 He may have been top scoring defender."

 He revealed some crucial decisions that led to his success, for those plotting a title challenge this season.
 "My philosophy last season was – if I know Harry Kane is going to score 20 goals per season, if I keep him as my captain for the whole season, I would get a certain amount of points.
 So I'd never pick Salah one day, Kane the next.
 I kept it on Kane all season."
 It was a strategy that paid off, but the Bajan was left ruing a big mistake.
 "My biggest regret was not captaining Salah earlier (than Gameweek 8).
 I always believe that a player needs to prove his worth in the Premier League before I put him in my team.
 If I picked him earlier, I'd have won Fantasy."
 When asked who he'll be captaining on Gameweek 1, it was a no brainer: "Salah!"